mitou/jr.mitou.org/english/stats.md

 {% elsif stat.creators and stat.spc %}
 <b>{{ stat.creators }} creators</b> joined in the Mitou Junior program in {{ stat.year }}. <b>{{ stat.spc }} in {{ stat.creators }} creators ({{ stat.spc_rate }} %)</b> received an outstanding performance award this year.
 {% else %}
 Mitou Junior program in {{ stat.year }} is now in progress.
-Number of creators and who received outstanding performance award will be published later this year.
+Number of creators and who received outstanding performance award will be published by late this year or early next year.
 {% endif %}

 {% endfor %}